 Thread the marinated chicken thigh pieces onto the skewers.
 Reserve the marinade from the bowl for basting.
 Place the skewers on the baking sheet.

-Bake for 25-30 minutes.
+Bake at 400 F for 25-30 minutes.
 Halfway through cooking, baste the skewers with the reserved marinade.
 Flip and baste the other side.

 - Combine the honey, butter, jerk paste, soy sauce, and minced garlic in a small saucepan.